danielschwensen/danielschwensen.github.io/_posts/2019-04-07-Enable Windows Subsystem for Linux on Windows.md

 tags: Linux Windows
 ---

+The Windows Subsystem for Linux lets developers run a Linux environment - including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a virtual machine.

 1. To enable Windows Subsystem for Linux (WSL) on your computer, you need to run the following powershell command as an admin: